TaaoWen/PSC_AgentBasedModellingCode/README.md

 This code is only used as the practicals (Agent Based Modelling) for the module "[Programming for Social Science](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd/)".
 More information about this assessment can be found [here](https://www.geog.leeds.ac.uk/courses/computing/study/core-python-phd/assessment1/index.html).

-The website that introduces this code is [here](https://taaowen.github.io/ABM.html).
+The website that introduces this code is [here](https://taaowen.github.io/ABM.html), where the website code can be found [here](https://github.com/TaaoWen/taaowen.github.io/blob/master/ABM.html).

 - [Programming for Social Science](#programming-for-social-science)
   * [Mathematic Model](#mathematic-model)